-Proposals must be submitted separately in two parts, a Technical Proposal with the required forms and a Cost Proposal.
-If a Proposer does not, at a minimum, submit responses to these items, the submittal may be considered non-responsive.
-Conceptual plans that conflict with RFP requirements may result in the proposal being deemed non-responsive.
-Any concepts that conflict with the RFP specifications discovered during the evaluation or after award of the Project shall not prevail over RFP specifications.
+Proposals must be submitted separately in two parts, a Technical Proposal and a Cost Proposal.
+Required forms and conceptual plans used in preparing the Proposer's Cost Proposal shall also be incorporated in the Technical Proposal as Appendices.
+If a Proposer does not, at a minimum, submit a Technical Proposal Narrative and Technical Proposal Conceptual Plans, the submittal will be considered non-responsive and retained without further review/evaluation.
+Any concepts that conflict with the RFP specifications discovered during the evaluations or after award of the Project shall not prevail over RFP specifications and shall be resolved at no expense to SCDOT (i.e. time or cost).

-A. Technical Proposal
+4.1 Technical Proposal